xenondevs/Docs/docs/cbf/index.md

 ## Configuring Maven / Gradle

+CBF is xenondevs´ lazy evaluation binary format used primarily in [Nova](https://spigotmc.org/resources/93648/).
 To use CBF, you first have to add the xenondevs maven repository to your build configuration.

 === "Maven"